profSeeger/MBDS/README.md

 Windows users: Select the Satandalone installer for 3.4.x (not the OSGeo link!)

-Mac users: There are requirements for having a certain version of Python installed (3.6) - follow the steps for this prior to installing QGIS.
+Mac users: There are requirements for having a certain version of Python installed (3.6) - follow the steps listed in the installer for this prior to installing QGIS.

  <h3>Files</h3>
 Download the .zip files from above